gatsbyjs/gatsby/docs/blog/2018-11-07-gatsby-for-apps/index.md

 ## What is an application?

-I've previously attempted the [surprisingly difficulty task][whats-an-app] of defining what consititutes a traditional web application.
+I've previously attempted the [surprisingly difficult task][whats-an-app] of defining what consititutes a traditional web application.
 In an effort to not re-hash all the work there, I think there are several, key features that indicate a more app-like experience:

 - dynamic data fetching
 - user authentication and authenticated client-only routes
 - client-side JS interactions

 Of course, a web app isn't some checklist wherein _each_ of these functionalities are required to indicate an app-like experience.
-Rather, I think it's easier to _see_ an example of a web application -- that encapsulates several of these functionalities -- to form a mental model of the type of web app that Gatsby can build.
+Rather, I think it's easier to _see_ an example of a web application -- one that encapsulates several of these functionalities -- to form a mental model of the type of web app that Gatsby can build.

-For me, there are two, key examples that are at the forefront of my mental model of what constitutes a modern web application...
+For me there are two key examples that are at the forefront of my mental model of what constitutes a modern web application...
 Gmail and Twitter.

 ### Gmail